jeffsxguo/mlgt2022/answer.md

 #### 1.7.41 G

-> Prove that at least one of the real numbers a 1 , a 2 ,…,a n is greater than or equal to the average of these numbers.
+> Prove that at least one of the real numbers $a_ 1 , a _2 ,\cdots,a_ n$ is greater than or equal to the average of these numbers.
 What kind of proof did you use?